kiringodhwani/RustCheatSheet/README.md

     // Takes ownership of `self` (no `&`), meaning that it consumes and invalidates the current state and
     // returns the new state (`Post`).
     //
-    // ENFORCES that can ONLY get to `Published` state from the `PendingReview` state: This method is the
+    // HERE, WE ENFORCE that you can ONLY get to `Published` state from the `PendingReview` state: This method is the
     // only way to get a `Post` instance, so you can only get to the `Published` state by calling `approve()` on a post
     // in the `PendingReview` state (`PendingReviewPost`)
     //